 Database

-Since most plugins will install webman-admin, it is recommended to directly reuse the database configuration of webman-admin.
+Since most plugins install webman-admin, it is recommended to reuse the webman-admin database configuration directly.

-The model base class uses plugin\admin\app\model\Base which will automatically use the database configuration of webman-admin.
+Models inheriting from the base class plugin\admin\app\model\Base will automatically use the webman-admin database configuration.

 <?php